 Passions of the Mind by A.S.
 Byatt.
 A renowned novelist, Byatt snagged a Booker for her brainy historical romance, Possession.
 In this beautiful essay collection, however, she shows off her considerable skills as a literary critic, writing with insight and, of course, passion on writers from Toni Morrison to Sylvia Plath.
 She interweaves her analysis with discussions of her own approach to craft, making this collection especially valuable to writers.

 Maybe you’ve already got a taste for "longform," the kind of nonfiction you find on outlets like Longreads and Narratively — it's rich in both intoxicating, real-life details and literary intrigue.
 If so, then you’re a fan of literary journalism.
-Also known as narrative journalism or reported essays, this category can encompass subgenres as diverse as travel writing, science writing, and food writing.
+Also known as narrative journalism or reported essays, this category encompasses subgenres like travel writing, science writing, food writing, and even true crime.
 But all of it combines journalistic integrity with haute-literary attention to crafting scenes and communicating themes.

 Reporters are generally expected to remain objective, taking a birds-eye view of breaking stories as they unfold.
 But literary journalists are allowed to make room in their writing for their own perspectives: they immerse themselves in the very action they recount.
 Think of them as both characters and narrators — but every word they write is true.